Go90: Original series

+Continuations

 Reception

 From the onset, Mari Silbey of Light Reading felt that much of go90's library consisted of content that could already be found elsewhere, and contested whether Verizon's planned original content for the service would be compelling enough.
 In addition, Silbey argued that go90's announced social networking features were not inherently innovative for a video service and that it was "hard to turn social media features into a driving force for popularity."
 Advertisers had been critical of the service, citing slower user adoption than expected.
 Warren Zenna of Havas Media felt that the app's user experience was inferior to that of YouTube.

 Concerns were also displayed over Verizon's announced intent to not have go90 content count towards its subscribers' data caps, noting the company's stance against net neutrality.

-The NWSL's streams on go90 faced sustained criticism from sportswriters: The Equalizer felt that the app was buggy and did not have the same wide device support as YouTube, while it was also argued that the relative obscurity of go90, and the inconsistent quality of the game streams, could harm the league's growth.
+The NWSL's streams on go90 faced sustained criticism from sportswriters: The Equalizer felt that the app was buggy and did not have the same wide device support as YouTube, while it was also argued that the relative obscurity of go90, and the inconsistent quality of the matches' streams, could harm the league's growth.
 After repeated technical issues, the league would live-stream several weeks of matches domestically on the NWSL website.

 Demise

 By 2017, as the service faltered, insiders suggested that Verizon had been aggressively overpaying on content deals (describing the company as having made deals "guns blazing"), on the assumed basis that making large content investments would ensure growth.

 Verizon subsequently acquired Yahoo!, and merged it with AOL into the subsidiary Oath.
 Its lead executive Tim Armstrong stated in February 2018 that go90 had been placed within the Oath division, but would likely be wound-down in the future.
 Armstrong admitted that go90 was a "super ambitious project", but that it was difficult to build its brand, and that its content deals could be better leveraged by Oath's individual properties instead.
-In March 2018, Oath-owned blog platform Tumblr began to syndicate some of go90's original content internationally—which Digiday considered as being a pilot project for this strategy.
+In March 2018, Oath-owned blog platform Tumblr began to syndicate some of go90's original series internationally—which Digiday considered as being a pilot project for this strategy.

 After the more aggressive promotion of its content across AOL and Yahoo properties, go90 had managed to increase its average monthly user count to 17 million.
-On June 29, 2018, Oath officially announced that go90 would be shuttered on July 31, 2018.
+On June 29, 2018, Oath officially announced that go90 would shut down on July 31, 2018.
 The company stated that it would be evaluating the future of go90's original series and that it would "focus on building its digital-first brands at scale in sports, finance, news and entertainment for today's mobile consumers and tomorrow's 5G applications."